Kenya travel guide

 Getting to the city: The bus services leave fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.

 Car rental: Most worldwide rental companies are represented at the airport.

 Airport Taxis: Taxis take passengers to the central city hotels and its best to negotiate a fixed fare upfront.

 Facilities: The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.

 Parking: Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

 Kisumu International Airport

-Location: The airport is located to the northwest of Kisumu.
+Location: The airport is located to the northwest of Kisumu, about two miles (3.5km) from the city.

 Time: Local time is GMT +3

 Getting to the city: Shuttle transfers and taxis are available from the airport to the centre of town; it is advisable to book these in advance or through a hotel.

-Airport Taxis: Taxis are available at the airport and it takes 25 minutes to get to the centre of town.
+Airport Taxis: Taxis are available at the airport.

 Facilities: Airport services include bars and restaurants, a courier service and a first aid service.